 The card does not give cardholders access to medical treatment for pre-existing conditions, but it does cover chronic conditions.
 Travelling to another country for the sole purpose of medical treatment (i.e. medical tourism) is also not covered by the EHIC.
 Therefore, private health insurance is a necessity for those coming to Hungary for medical tourism purposes.

 Emergency services in Hungary

-Emergency services are generally good in Hungary – they usually arrive on the scene within 15 minutes of receiving a call.
-There will usually be someone who speaks English on staff at the main emergency call centre to handle calls, otherwise expats can dial the EU emergency line on 112.
+Emergency services are generally adequate in Hungary – they usually arrive on the scene within 15 minutes of receiving a call.
+There will typically be someone who speaks English on staff at the main emergency call centre to handle calls, otherwise, expats can dial the EU emergency line on 112.